jenh/ArcadeParty/README.md

 2. Change into the `ArcadeParty` directory (`cd ArcadeParty`) and customize the following files:

     - `lambda/index.js`: Customize your prompts.
-If you're new to Node.js, you should skip this step and return to it after you deploy and test the skill for the first time and have verified that it's running successfully.
+If you're new to Node.js, you may want to skip this step initially and return to it after you deploy and interact with the skill for the first time.

     - `lambda/constants.js`: Optionally, specify a new `dynamoDBTableName`, and add links and titles for the mp3s you want to use.
 Leave the Alexa skill ID empty for now as we won't have one until we deploy.